 Avalon Waterways is a river cruise company with a fleet of ‘Suite Ships’ that ply the major rivers in Europe and Asia.
 Not a fan of (ocean) cruises, I went on my first river cruise several years ago and I was hooked!
 Recently, I was introduced to Avalon Waterways and I joined their Active & Discovery Danube river cruise from Budapest (Hungary) to Linz (Austria).
 I was really impressed by the suites, with their panoramic windows, and the excellent service but one thing that quickly stood out was the sheer number and variety of excursions.
+There were so many Avalon Waterways excursions to choose from that it was sometimes really hard to pick just one!

-On any given day during the cruise, there were so many excursions to choose from, and the best part is, on Avalon cruises, almost all the excursions are included!
+On any given day during the cruise, there were so many excursions to choose from, and the best part is, on Avalon cruises, almost all the excursions are included in the cruise package!
 There was literally something for everyone – whether you’re interested in nature, culture, history or food – which often made it difficult to choose.
 What I also appreciated was the fact that the excursions weren’t particularly ‘mainstream’, which other cruise companies tend to offer.
 In the touristic cities like Budapest and Vienna, we were given the opportunity to visit the main sights but we were also treated to alternative perspectives, such as a Budapest Retro Tour in a Trabant car and a schnitzel cooking course in Vienna.
 Outside the big cities, we stopped at lesser-known places where we were often the only ship moored.
 In Upper Austria, instead of visiting the immensely popular Melk Abbey, we visited the St. Florian Monastery, which is just as, if not more, impressive but a lot quieter.

 Read about my experiences on the Avalon Waterways Active & Discovery Danube River cruise.